 Consider, for example, if your website is hosted in San Francisco, and a user is visiting your page in Singapore, then each request obviously has to traverse a long distance.
 This can increase the load time on mobile by 2-3 seconds – which can be long enough for a mobile user to leave your page.

-A CDN caches static resources in distributed server nodes which being geographically closer to your users, ensure faster response and downloads.
+A CDN caches static resources in distributed server nodes which is geographically closer to your users and ensures faster response & downloads.
 While a CDN is the most effective solution for most B2C websites seeking speed enhancement, it is also effective for mobile users.

 Mobile Application Development Platform (MADP) Selection

-To meet the ever increasing demand for mobile application development, unification, and governance, enterprises are turning towards MADPs which now offer a host of low code development features.
-Though not exactly a part of the tech stack, selecting a right MADP can significantly boost your application development work.
+To meet the ever-increasing demand for mobile application development, unification, and governance, enterprises are turning towards MADPs which now offer a host of low code development features.
+Though not exactly a part of the tech stack, selection of a right MADP can significantly boost your application development work.
 MADPs can be evaluated on the basis of:

 - Integrated Development Environment – features for multi-platform (devices and OSs) and multichannel (web, apps, wearables) development

-- Support for core mobile back-end services such as geolocation services, push notifications, offline synchronization, authentication and certificate/token management etc.
+- Support for core mobile back-end services such as geolocation services, push notifications, offline synchronization, authentication, certificate/token management, etc.